syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if the date argument is not a valid number.
+#NUM! - occurs if the date argument is not a valid number.

-&#35;VALUE! - occurs if the date argument is not a valid date type.
+#VALUE! - occurs if the date argument is not a valid date type.

 #### Example: